 Justice Dept says no federal crime committed in NASCAR noose case

-The U.S. Justice Department said on Tuesday it found that no federal crime was committed after a noose was found in the garage of Bubba Wallace, the only Black driver in NASCAR's top series.
+The U.S. Justice Department said on Tuesday it found no federal crime was committed after a noose was discovered in the garage of Bubba Wallace, the only Black driver in NASCAR's top series.

+The investigation determined the noose, a symbol connected to lynching and America’s slave history, found in Wallace's stall at the Talledaga Superspeedway on Sunday may have been in that garage since last October.
 "After a thorough review of the facts and evidence surrounding this event, we have concluded that no federal crime was committed," the department and FBI said in a statement.
-There was evidence the noose had been in garage No. 4 at the Talladega Superspeedway since October 2019, it said.

-"Although the noose is now known to have been in garage number 4 in 2019, nobody could have known Mr. Wallace would be assigned to garage number 4 last week," the statement said.
-The incident rocked NASCAR and took on added significance at a time of heightened tension over racism in the United States, as the U.S. Attorney’s office for the Northern District of Alabama confirmed that they, the FBI and the Department of Justice Civil Rights Division were looking into the matter.
+The incident rocked NASCAR and took on added significance at a time of heightened tension over racism in the United States following nationwide protests over the death of African American George Floyd in police custody.
+The noose, according to a NASCAR statement, was a garage door pull rope fashioned like a noose.

+"They (The FBI and Justice Dept) have concluded their investigation at Talladega Superspeedway and determined Bubba Wallace was not the target of a hate crime," said NASCAR president Steve Phelps during a conference call.
+"For us at NASCAR this is the best result we could hope for."
+The incident triggered shock and an outpouring of support for Wallace as he prepared to get back into his car on Monday for the rain-delayed 500-mile race.

 ALSO READ